 - A. Novice drivers must, for the 12 months following their first event in that class, tape or paint a 2" wide orange X on the rear of the motor cowling and on the top of the motor cowling on the boat in which they are competing. - B. The X must extend from the top of the cowling to the bottom and must be visible to other drivers while the boat is on the race course. - C. Novice drivers must be given an oral examination by the referee. - D. Novice drivers must show knowledge of course racing rules, to the satisfaction of the referee, before being allowed to enter a race. - E. The following procedure will be followed by all novice drivers for their first event in the class group in which they are competing: - I. If the start is a pace boat, clock, or any other form of moving start other than LeMans, the novice driver shall drive in a position at the rear of the "pack", while being observed by the referee and course officials. - II.
 If the start is LeMans, the novice driver shall start at the position giving the least advantage to the first turn regardless of any prior qualifying and must be delayed approximately two seconds at the start so as not to approach the first turn with the "pack."
 Multiple novice drivers will line up at the end of the dock in the order determined by the referee.
 The referee may start novice drivers on a separate flag. - III.
 During the course of the race the novice driver must always pass all boats on the outside and give adequate room to be overtaken on the inside by all faster boats.
 Novice drivers shall only pass on the outside. - IV.
 A rookie driver, who is new to OPC racing can be cleared for competition after 5 weekends once the referee and two (2) drivers from the class approve.
 Novice drivers in the OPC Sportsman Classes may be cleared for competition after successfully completing three (3) weekends.
-Note: A one-day event shall be considered a weekend. - V. If he is not cleared for "open competition" at the end of the race the referee and race committee shall inform him that he is not cleared for open competition and he will be required to run additional races in the same manner until the referee and race committee clears him. - VI.
-This rule is not to restrict or disqualify any UIM or CBF members or any other duly qualified and licensed driver. - VII.
-These requirements/clarifications pertain to first-time drivers and drivers who are new to the category. - VIII.
+Note: A one-day event shall be considered a weekend. - V. This rule is not to restrict or disqualify any UIM or CBF members or any other duly qualified and licensed driver. - VI.
+These requirements/clarifications pertain to first-time drivers and drivers who are new to the category. - VII.
 Existing competitors in the OPC Category, after competing in a new or different OPC class, may be cleared by the event referee and two veteran drivers from that class.
-When cleared, the rookie stripes may be removed. - IX.
-A referee report will be sent to the OPC chairman on the status of the rookie(s) driver for the event.
+When cleared, the rookie stripes may be removed.